-Penguin Books Australia asked a question on Facebook to celebrate International Literacy Day 2017: What is the first book you remember reading?
+To celebrate International Literacy Day 2017, Penguin Books Australia asked on Facebook: What is the first book you remember reading?

 I don’t remember mine, but it must have been a Sooty or Joe 90 Annual—I still have Sooty (handed down to my son), but sadly Joe 90 went AWOL long ago.

 I lived with my grandparents as a kid, and they had kept my father’s Film Fun Annuals from the 1940s.
 And I recall reading the comic-book style stories about Laurel and Hardy, and Abbott and Costello et al.

 Enid Blyton Inspiration

 In fact, Enid Blyton’s books inspired me to write (and illustrate!) my own adventure book as a ten-year-old: Sand Island.
 And I still have treasure first-and-only edition!